Qyutou/hsft/README.md

 $ cabal install
 ```

-To use the application, directory `.cabal/bin` must be in the $PATH, or
+To run the application, directory `.cabal/bin` must be in the $PATH, or
 application can be installed to specified directory:

 ``` bash